Azure-Samples/llm-agent-ops-toolkit-sk/SUPPORT.md

 feature request as a new Issue.

 For help and questions about using this project, please open a GitHub Issue with all the details.

-## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.